Loudness: Japanese Heavy Metal Icons

-As Loudness approaches their 35th anniversary, they show no signs of slowing down.
+As Loudness celebrated their 35th anniversary, they showed no signs of slowing down.
 Their twenty-sixth (!) studio album, The Sun Will Rise Again, was released in June of 2014.

 Even though less than half of their discography has been released outside of Japan, Loudness still maintains a loyal cult following in the U.S. and Europe, as evidenced by their presence at numerous European and American retro-rock festivals in recent years.